djotaku/adventofcode/2022/README.md

 - Day 15 - need help with algorithm for part 1
 - Day 16 - will probably run out of day before I can even really get started on this one.
 Did write down some ideas, though.
 - Day 17 - busy day and complicated sim.
 Ran out of day before I could finish.
 Was debugging the horizontal line.
+- Day 19 - no time to work on it today.
+Have some ideas based on 2015 day 22 - maybe brute forcing it.
 ### Part 2 Sections Still incomplete:
 - Day 18 - spent way too long confused about why my part 1 wasn't working.
 Don't quite understand the geometry necessary for part 2.
 ### Language Specific